Jeris McIntyre

-Jeris McIntyre (born July 4, 1981 in Tampa, Florida) is a former American football wide receiver who was selected by the Kansas City Chiefs in the 6th round of the 2004 NFL Draft.
-McIntyre played college football for the Auburn Tigers from 2000 to 2003, and led the team with 41 receptions for 621 yards in 2003.
-On July 19, 2004, McIntyre signed a three-year contract with Kansas City.
-Jeris also played in NFL Europe where he made the ALL-Europe team after leading the league in yards per catch.
-He also played for the Bergamo Lions in the Italian Football League.
+Jeris McIntyre (born July 4, 1981) is an American former professional football wide receiver who was selected by the Kansas City Chiefs in the sixth round of the 2004 NFL draft.
+McIntyre played college football for the Auburn Tigers from 2000 to 2003, and led the team with receptions and yards in 2003.
+Jeris played for the Kansas City Chiefs as well as NFL Europe's Rhein Fire an NFL developmental team, where he made the All-Europe team.